doctest/doctest/doc/markdown/roadmap.md

     - update traits - use declval, etc.
     - move initialization of fields from initializer lists to class bodies
     - update static code analysis - less warning suppressing

+### For 3.0:

+- use modules - use ```std::string``` and whatever else comes from the standard - no more hand rolled traits and classes
+- minimize the use of the preprocessor

 ### Things that are being considered but not part of the roadmap yet: